-The Access Point offers two modes of operation for the 2.4 GHz, draft 802.11g: Access Point and Wireless Bridge.
+The Access Point offers two modes of operation: Access Point and Wireless Bridge.
 For all bridging modes, make sure the channel, SSID, and WEP key settings are the same.

 - Access Point The operational mode is set to Access Point by default.
 This connects your wireless PCs to a wired network.
 In most cases, no change is necessary. - Wireless Bridge If you are trying to make a wireless connection between two or more wired networks, as shown in Figure 6-7, select Wireless Bridge.
 This mode connects two physically separated wired networks with two access points.